-Dehydration can be harmful to you and your baby.
-As such, you must seek medical help if you experience any of the symptoms above.
+Dehydration can be harmful to both you and your baby.
+As such, you should seek medical help if experiencing any of the above symptoms.
 Pregnancy complications caused by dehydration vary from one trimester to the next.

 During the first trimester, dehydration can cause overheating, headaches, and urinary tract infections (UTIs).
-During the first months of pregnancy, dehydration can also directly impact the amount of amniotic fluid in your womb.
-Low amniotic fluid, which is sometimes called oligohydramnios, is linked to several birth defects and genetic conditions, including umbilical cord compression, joint tightness, and poor lung development (2).
+During the first months of pregnancy, dehydration can also directly impact the amount of amniotic fluid in your womb.2Umber, A. (2010).

 During the second trimester, low amniotic fluid has the biggest impact on a baby’s lung development.
 In extreme cases, developmental issues could lead to infant loss.

-During the last trimester, dehydration can cause early contractions and, in extreme cases, even premature birth.
+During the final trimester, dehydration can cause early contractions and, in extreme cases, even premature birth.

-You may notice that you are sweating more than normal now that your hormone levels, blood flow, and body temperature have increased.
+You may notice that you’re sweating more now that your hormone levels, blood flow, and body temperature have increased.

 - First pregnancy